dion-w-pieterse/wimb-app/README.md

 - User can create a account
 - Users know how to search and apply filters to search
 - Users have a valid credit card or debit card to purchase the book

+## FUNCTIONAL REQUIREMENTS

+## USER VIEW

+## 3.1 The app shall display the home page
+**Description**
+After entering the link in the browser/ clicking the link to open in the browser, a home page will be displayed.
+**Pre-condition** – User has the link to the website.
+**Post-condition** – The home page is displayed.

+## 3.2 The app shall display the login page
+**Description**
+The user will be directed to the login page.
+If the user is registered with the web application user can enter the correct credentials in the spaces provided for email and password.
+**Pre-condition** User has valid credentials like the email and password registered with the web application.
+**Post-condition** The user is directed to the homepage if the credentials are authorized correctly and will be signed in, else the user is prompted that the entered credentials are incorrect.

+## 3.3 The app shall allow the user Register as a new user
+**Description**
+The app shall let the user register with the web application by creating a new account by entering credentials like First name, Last name, email and password.
+This action takes place if the new user clicks on the “Create Account” link on the Login Page.
+**Pre-condition** User clicks the “Create account” link on the login page.
+**Post-condition** The user has to enter the credentials like First name, last name, email and password to create a new account.
+The data is stored in the database and the user is directed to the login page to log in as an authenticated user.

 ## Summarized Software Design Description Documentation